paulomenon/connectivity-link-example/README.md

+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 # Connectivity Link Example Reference

 This repository offers configuration examples for deploying and managing **Red Hat Connectivity Link (RHCL)** within OpenShift.
 It illustrates the setup and organization of Gateway API resources—including Gateways, HTTPRoutes, RateLimitPolicies, AuthPolicies, and DNSPolicies—for both internal and external API gateways.
 The provided generic examples aim to facilitate understanding of the configuration.